Ancestral Puebloans: Cultural characteristics

-The Ancestral Puebloan culture is perhaps best known for the stone and earth dwellings its people built along cliff walls, particularly during the Pueblo II and Pueblo III eras, from about 900 to 1350 AD in total.
+The Ancestral Puebloan culture is perhaps best known for the stone and earth dwellings its people built along cliff walls, particularly during the Pueblo II and Pueblo III eras, from about 900 to 1350 CE in total.
 The best-preserved examples of the stone dwellings are now protected within United States' national parks, such as Navajo National Monument, Chaco Culture National Historical Park, Mesa Verde National Park, Canyons of the Ancients National Monument, Aztec Ruins National Monument, Bandelier National Monument, Hovenweep National Monument, and Canyon de Chelly National Monument.

 These villages, called pueblos by Spanish colonists, were accessible only by rope or through rock climbing.
 These astonishing building achievements had modest beginnings.
 The first Ancestral Puebloan homes and villages were based on the pit-house, a common feature in the Basketmaker periods.

 Ancestral Puebloans are also known for their pottery.
 Local plainware pottery used for cooking or storage was unpainted gray, either smooth or textured.
 Pottery used for more formal purposes was often more richly adorned.
-In the northern portion of the Ancestral Pueblo lands, from about 500 to 1300 AD, the pottery styles commonly had black-painted designs on white or light gray backgrounds.
+In the northern portion of the Ancestral Pueblo lands, from about 500 to 1300 CE, the pottery styles commonly had black-painted designs on white or light gray backgrounds.
 Decoration is characterized by fine hatching, and contrasting colors are produced by the use of mineral-based paint on a chalky background.
 South of the Anasazi territory, in Mogollon settlements, pottery was more often hand-coiled, scraped, and polished, with red to brown coloring.

 Certain tall cylinders were likely ceremonial vessels, while narrow-necked jars, called ollas, were often used for liquids.
 Pottery from the southern regions of Ancestral Pueblo lands has bold, black-line decoration and the use of carbon-based colorants.
-In northern New Mexico, the local black-on-white pottery tradition, the Rio Grande white wares, continued well after 1300 AD.
+In northern New Mexico, the local black-on-white pottery tradition, the Rio Grande white wares, continued well after 1300 CE.